Sensory-motor coupling: Speech perception

 Sensorimotor integration is not critical to the perception of speech; however, it does perform a modulatory function.
 This is supported by the fact that people who either have impaired speech production or lack the ability to speak are still capable of perceiving speech.
 Furthermore, experiments in which motor areas related to speech were stimulated altered but did not prevent the perception of speech.

 Patient R.W.

 Patient R.W. was a man who suffered damage in his parietal and occipital lobes, areas of the brain related to processing visual information, due to a stroke.
 As a result of his stroke, he experienced vertigo when he tried to track a moving object with his eyes.
 The vertigo was caused by his brain interpreting the world as moving.
-In normal people, the world is not perceived as in moving when tracking an object despite the fact that the image of the world is moved across the retina as the eye moves.
+In unimpaired people, the world is not perceived as in moving when tracking an object despite the fact that the image of the world is moved across the retina as the eye moves.
 The reason for this is that the brain predicts the movement of the world across the retina as a consequence of moving the eyes.
 R.W., however, was unable to make this prediction.